 Add the cumin, dried chili (pink pepper) flakes, sumac, lemon juice, parsley, and basil, blend lightly and serve.

-Note: Sumac is a spice with a lemony flavour.
-You’ll locate it for sale in Victoria at uniqueness and bulk food stores.
+Note: Sumac is a spice with a lemony flavor.
+You’ll locate it for sale in Victoria at the uniqueness and bulk food stores.